code-chronicles-code/leetcode-curriculum/workspaces/javascript-leetcode-month/problems/2635-apply-transform-over-each-element-in-array/solution.md

 ### Reducing

 If you're a veteran of [functional programming](https://en.wikipedia.org/wiki/Functional_programming) you likely know about the concept of reducing, also known as folding.
-If not, it's useful to learn, because it's the concept behind popular JavaScript libraries like [Redux](https://redux.js.org/).
+If not, it's useful to learn, because it's the concept behind popular JavaScript libraries like [Redux](https://redux.js.org/) and the handy [`useReducer` React hook](https://react.dev/reference/react/useReducer).

 A full explanation of reducing is beyond the scope of this write-up, but the gist of it is that we can use it to combine some multi-dimensional data in some way, and _reduce_ its number of dimensions.
 To build up your intuition of this concept, imagine that we have some list of numbers like 3, 1, 4, 1, 5, 9 and we decide to reduce it using the addition operation.
 That would entail putting a + between adjacent numbers to get 3 + 1 + 4 + 1 + 5 + 9 which reduces the (one-dimensional) list to a single ("zero-dimensional") number, 23.
 If we were to reduce the list using multiplication instead, we'd get a different result.
 So the reduce result depends on the operation used.